MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/stored-query-results.md

 ---
-title: Stored Query Results (Preview) - Azure Data Explorer | Microsoft Docs
+title: Stored query results (Preview) - Azure Data Explorer
 description: This article describes how to create and use stored query results in Azure Data Explorer.
 services: data-explorer
 author: orspod
 ms.author: orspodek
-ms.reviewer: rkarlin
+ms.reviewer: mispecto
 ms.service: data-explorer
 ms.topic: reference
-ms.date: 01/12/2020
+ms.date: 12/3/2020
 ---

 # Stored query results (Preview)

-Save results of a heavyweight query and retrieve it quickly, when needed.
+Saves the results of a heavyweight query and retrieves it quickly.

 Use cases of stored query results:
 * Implement results pagination.
 A stored query result is created based on a query, and a preview is shown on the first page.
 Every subsequent page shows the next portion of the pre-calculated result without the need to run the initial query again.